 Conservation status Least concern (LC)

-At least in the forms familiar in western collections, the undersides of the leaves of Tilia oliveri, densely covered in stellate hairs, are the most brilliant white.
-Although in some ways it is a shame that the plant waits until the very end of spring before opening them this at least reduces the risk of damage from late frosts.
-The large floral bracts in midsummer, white-hairy on both surfaces, are also perhaps the showiest of the genus.
+At least in the forms familiar in Western collections, the undersides of the leaves of Tilia oliveri are densely covered in stellate hairs, which are the most brilliant white.
+Although in some ways it is a shame that the plant waits until the very end of spring before opening them, this at least reduces the risk of damage from late frosts.
+The large floral bracts in mid-summer, white-hairy on both surfaces, are also perhaps the showiest of the genus.
 A member of Section Astrophilyra, it was first described from specimens collected on the Hubei-Sichuan border by Augustine Henry in 1889.
 Szyszylowicz’s specific epithet, honouring the Kew botanist Daniel Oliver, was published in 1890, the year of Oliver’s death.

-Oliver’s Lime was introduced to western cultivation by Ernest Wilson, through a collection (W. 705) made for the Veitch nursery in 1900, in Western Hubei (Sargent 1916, Bean 1981).
+Oliver’s Lime was introduced to Western cultivation by Ernest Wilson, through a collection (W. 705) made for the Veitch nursery in 1900, in Western Hubei (Sargent 1916; Bean 1981).
 The tree thrives in the UK climate, rapidly forming the even dome common to many lime species.
-The champions, in the Westonbirt National Arboretum, are two trees both 25 m × 70 cm dbh in 2014, by Specimen Avenue and Pool Avenue, the latter planted in 1943.
-Another mature tree of 12 m × 66 cm dbh is one of the exciting public plantings in Scarborough’s Peasholm Park on the North Yorkshire coast (Tree Register 2018).
+The champions, in the Westonbirt National Arboretum, are two trees both 25 m, dbh 70 cm in 2014, by Specimen Avenue and Pool Avenue, the latter planted in 1943.
+Another mature tree of 12 m, dbh 66 cm is one of the exciting public plantings in Scarborough’s Peasholm Park on the North Yorkshire coast (Tree Register 2018).
 An example at Riverhill Park in Kent is festooned in wild mistletoe (Viscum album), a parasitic plant sometimes seen abundantly on T. × europaea.
-Most of the younger Oliver’s Limes in Britain were propagated by Hillier and Sons from a tree (derived from the original Wilson introduction) which still survives in suburban Winchester, on the small green at the end of Nursery Gardens, on the site of Hillier’s West Hill Nursery (Pigott 2012, Tree Register 2018).
-Another from this introduction has formed a magnificent specimen at Kew, growing near the Princess of Wales Conservatory.
-The species is now readily available in the European nursery trade, though genetic diversity may be low..
+Most of the younger Oliver’s Limes in Britain were propagated by Hillier and Sons from a tree (derived from the original Wilson introduction), which still survives in suburban Winchester, on the small green at the end of Nursery Gardens, on the site of Hillier’s West Hill Nursery (Pigott 2012; Tree Register 2018).
+Another from this introduction has formed a magnificent specimen at Kew Gardens, growing near the Princess of Wales Conservatory.
+The species is now readily available in the European nursery trade, though genetic diversity may be low.

-Tilia oliveri is recorded from several collections in Belgium and Germany, including Meise Botanic Garden, which has a tree of Hillier provenance dating from 1982, and the Botanischer Garten Bonn (Meise Botanic Garden 2020, Botanische Gärten der Universität Bonn 2020).
+Tilia oliveri is recorded from several collections in Belgium and Germany, including Meise Botanic Garden, which has a tree of Hillier provenance dating from 1982, and the Botanischer Garten Bonn (Meise Botanic Garden 2020; Botanische Gärten der Universität Bonn 2020).
 In North America it remains a rare tree and is scarcely or not at all available commercially.
-The Arnold Arboretum, MA received material of W 705 stock from Veitch in 1907, and in subsequent years other Wilson collections and cultivated material.
+The Arnold Arboretum, Massachusetts received material of W 705 stock from Veitch in 1907, and in subsequent years other Wilson collections and cultivated material.
 Curiously, nothing remains at the Arnold from these introductions (Arnold Arboretum 2020).
-The species is recorded at the Morton Arboretum, IL and the JC Raulston Arboretum, NC (Morton Arboretum 2020, JC Raulston Arboretum 2020).
+The species is recorded at the Morton Arboretum, Illinois and the JC Raulston Arboretum, North Carolina (Morton Arboretum 2020; JC Raulston Arboretum 2020).